Tdhtdhtdhtdhtdh: Sound Effects!

 A couple of books ago, I think three books ago, I read a really great Dent Stanley Kubrick book, and he talked about this fact, which was in Spartacus.

 He didn't like the audio recording of the Roman army marching, so he was trying to bring in a big, fairly expensive two-day shoot to redo that.
+And

-And Jack Boley was like, no, no, no, I think I've got this.
+Jack Boley was like, no, no, no, I think I've got this.

-And on the spot went and got car keys and was able to recreate the sound of like the armor kind of clanking, such that even Stanley Kubrick approved of.
+And on the spot went and got car keys and was able to recreate the sound of like the armor kind of clanking such that even Stanley Kubrick approved of.
 Yeah, which is really saying something.

 Yeah.

-I was sort of surprised it was that high, given sort of the digital takeover of a lot of things in Hollywood.
+I was sort of surprised it was that high given sort of the digital takeover of a lot of things in Hollywood

-Apparently, Dave found that some of them have to wear earplugs in movies and
+Apparently they've found that some of them have to wear earplugs in movies and

 concerts and things like that because their ears are just so kind of tuned in and sensitive.
 Right.